node-apn/node-apn/README.md

 	var apnsConnection = apns.connection(options);

 ### Sending a notification
 To send a notification first create a `Device` object.
-Pass it the device token as either a hexadecimal string or alternatively as a `Buffer` object containing the binary token, setting the second argument to `false`.
+Pass it the device token as either a hexadecimal string, or alternatively as a `Buffer` object containing the binary token, setting the second argument to `false`.

 	var myDevice = new apns.device(token /*, ascii=true*/);